cronomantic/ChooseYourDestiny/MANUAL_en.md

 -- plus3: Generates a DSK file for Spectrum +3, with higher capacity and dynamic loading of resources.
 - The variable `IMGLINES` is the number of horizontal lines of the image files to be compressed.
 By default it is 192 (the full Spectrum screen)
 - The variable `LOAD_SCR` is the path to a SCR file (Spectrum screen) with the screen to be used during loading.
+- The variable `CYDC_EXTRA_PARAMS` is used to add extra parameters in the call to the compiler [cydc](#cydc-compiler).
+- The variable `RUN_EMULATOR` indicates if we want the compiled program to be executed under an emulator with the following possible values:
+-- none: If we do not want it to do this.
+-- internal: Executes the compiled file under Zesarux which must be inside the `.\tools\zesarux\` directory.
+-- default: If the file extension is associated under Windows with another emulator, it will be executed with this one.
+- The variable `BACKUP_CYD` with the value `yes` makes a backup copy of the current file inside the `.\BACKUP` directory.
+Each copy adds the date on which it was created to the file name.

 The script will produce a DSK or TAP file (depending on the format selected in `TARGET`) that you can run with your favorite emulator.
 But if you want to speed up the work even more, if you download [Zesarux](https://github.com/chernandezba/zesarux) and install it in the `.\tools\zesarux` folder, after compilation it will run automatically with the appropriate options.